Skip to main content

 CEDAR's role

-CEDAR conducted the national evaluation in 2024.
+CEDAR conducted the National Evaluation in 2024.
 Using a mixed-methods approach, the team gathered data from over 280 people with lupus through surveys, in-depth interviews, and focus groups, as well as input from 17 clinicians across every Health Board in Wales.
-The map (right) shows the number of survey participants from each area of Wales, highlighting broad engagement from all Health Boards and local authority areas.
-Participation was highest in Cardiff, Carmarthenshire, and Pembrokeshire, with contributions from across both rural and urban communities.

 CEDAR’s work aimed to: